Note

 Under SQL Server details, provide the details of the account for the SQL Server service.
 There are several options available to choose from:

 a.
-Use the same domain-joined account that creates the cluster and joins the VMs to the domain by choosing Same as domain join account.
-This is the same account as above.
+You can use the same domain-joined account that creates the cluster and joins the VMs to the domain by choosing Same as domain join account.
+This account is the same as in the previous step.

 b.
-By selecting Group Managed Service Account (GMSA) we will install all required tools and services on the VMs being created, including installing the ADDS tool, joining the VMs to the GMSA Security group, and installing the GMSA service.
+You can select Group Managed Service Account (GMSA).
+This option installs all the required tools and services on the VMs being created.
+Including, installing the ADDS tool, joining the VMs to the GMSA Security group, and installing the GMSA service.
 In order for the GMSA deployment to succeed, the domain-joined user must have, at least, write permission on the GMSA AD group.

 c.
 Or you can select Custom and provide different account details to use with the SQL Server service account.